 The US Environmental Protection Agency promulgated the Clean Power Plan in October 2015.
 That regulation created a programme somewhat similar to an RPS in terms of mandating that existing fossil fuel-fired electric generating sources purchase zero-emission 'emission rate credits' to balance out their higher emission-intensity generation.
 The emission rate credits would be similar to RECs in that they would represent the equivalent of 1MWh of electricity generated by new, zero-emission solar, wind, geothermal or hydro energy.
-The Clean Power Plan is still undergoing judicial review, and is subject to an unprecedented stay from the US Supreme Court in the meantime.
-It has not taken effect.
-President Trump directed the US EPA to review the rule and many expect the Clean Power Plan to be repealed, replaced or amended substantially.
+The new administration is in the midst of a rulemaking to replace the Clean Power Plan with a different type of rule to regulate carbon dioxide emissions from existing power plants.
+The Clean Power Plan never took effect due to the imposition of an unprecedented stay by the US Supreme Court during judicial review.

-When the US submitted its Intended Nationally Determined Contribution in March 2015 as part of the Paris Agreement, it did not list any legislative renewable energy efforts.
-In fact, at the time, the regulatory Clean Power Plan had not yet been finalised, and was described simply as a rule to 'cut carbon pollution from ... existing power plants'.
 On 1 June 2017, President Trump announced that he plans to withdraw the United States from the Paris Agreement.
-At this time, the US Congress is not considering any notable legislation on renewable energy.
+At this time, the US Congress is not considering any notable legislation that would boost renewable energy.